andrew/ultimate-awesome/README.md

 - [awesome-pokemongo](https://github.com/pogodevorg/awesome-pokemongo) - A list of awesome PokemonGO frameworks, libraries, software, resources and links.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
-- [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
 - [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.